Project-MONAI/model-zoo/models/brats_mri_axial_slices_generative_diffusion/docs/README.md

 ```

 ## Data
-The training data is BraTS 2016 and 2017 from [Medical Decathlon](http://medicaldecathlon.com/).
-Users can find more details on the dataset (Task01_BrainTumour) at [Medical Decathlon](http://medicaldecathlon.com/).
+The training data is BraTS 2016 and 2017 from the Medical Segmentation Decathalon.
+Users can find more details on the dataset (`Task01_BrainTumour`) at http://medicaldecathlon.com/.

 - Target: Image Generation
 - Task: Synthesis